bicycle1885/CellFishing.jl/README.md

 ## Installation

 First of all, you need to install a Julia compiler.
 A recommended way to install Julia is downloading pre-built binaries.
 The pre-built binaries of Julia for several major platforms are distributed at
 <https://julialang.org/downloads/>.
 Currently, CellFishing.jl supports Julia
-0.6 and 0.7 (beta).
+0.6, 0.7 and 1.0.
+However, we highly recommend using Julia 1.0 because 0.6 and
+0.7 are developmental and thus will be soon unmaintained.

 Then, install CellFishing.jl with the following command:

+    # Julia 0.7/1.0
+    $ julia -e 'using Pkg; Pkg.add(PackageSpec(url="git@github.com:bicycle1885/CellFishing.jl.git"))'

+    # Julia 0.6
     $ julia -e 'Pkg.clone("https://github.com/bicycle1885/CellFishing.jl")'

 To check the installation, you can try `using CellFishing` in your REPL: